 In 1947 members of Soroptimist International Southport decided to set up a fund in order to purchase a house.
 The aim was to obtain a property that could be converted into flats.

 In 1956, after a number of years of dedicated fund raising, Barton Hollies was set up on Scarisbrick New Road.
 In 1967 a second house, Baverstock House on Park Road, was purchased.
 Both houses were converted to provide affordable accommodation for single and elderly women in Southport who had experienced difficulties with landlords.
-Today, the houses have been modernised and also accommodate male tenants.
+Throughout the years, the houses have been modernised and upgraded and conform to the current legislation relating to housing associations, including accommodating both male and female tenants.

 In 1976 the need arose for premises in which SI Southport could meet.
 After a further period of fund raising, the clubroom at Baverstock House was built, consisting of a large meeting room with a separate kitchen.
 This was opened on 2nd October 1977.
 The extension forms part of the Housing Association’s stock.